 RESPONSE: The proposed easement would impact Block 611.11, Lots 137 and 145, and Block 3500, Lot 1 (including the associated riparian grant), all of which are beach lots at the end of 35th Street.
-Ocean Wind 1 also requires an easement across Block 3350.01, Lot 17 in Ocean City, which is just north of the Roosevelt Boulevard bridge.
-An aerial drawing depicting these parcels was included within the PowerPoint presentation for the scoping hearing.
+Since the March 7, 2022 scoping hearing, Ocean Wind 1 was able to further reduce impacts by routing the export cable to the south of Roosevelt Boulevard Bridge, thereby avoiding Block 3350.01, Lot 17 An aerial drawing depicting these parcels was included within the PowerPoint presentation for the public hearings.
 The presentation is attached to this Response to Comments document as Exhibit A.